-If there was every any doubt about the power of Google, consider the fact that they’re responsible for more than 30 percent of all online ad revenue.
+If there was every any doubt about the power of Google, consider the fact that they’re responsible for more than 30 percent of all online ad revenue and over 70 percent of search engine market share.
 Let’s take a moment to dive a little deeper into how the powers that be at Google make money from the way people search for the stuff they need.

 It all comes down to creating the best possible user experience.

 Of course, the reasoning behind this is that happy searchers will keep coming back.
 And if you’re looking to boost your ROI from your online efforts, Google’s method of putting your message in front of the right eyes, known as AdWords, is worth exploring.

 Google’s recent decision to rank websites from a mobile perspective is just one example of how the company makes the user experience a top priority.
 While the company keeps its exact algorithms under wraps, it’s no secret that Google cares about how relevant your content is to users.
 This is why they care about things like how accurately your meta descriptions match the actual content of your webpages.

 Relevance is also determined by how long visitors stay on your site once they get there.
 Now factor in the fact that Google makes more than 90 percent of its money from advertising and it’s easy to see how user experience relates to how the company sells and distributes ads.
 Google primarily does this with two ad-based search engine marketing methods:

 - AdWords: AdWords is Google’s auction-based paid advertising program.
 Text or image-based ads are placed on search engine results pages (SERPs) and partners’ websites.
 Google delivers these ads in a way that’s relevant to what people are looking for online.